Getting Started in Jeet Kune Do Classes

 True Jeet Kune Do asks the question, “is this the best way for me to win this fight?”

 In Jeet Kune Do we have no restrictions on rules other than legal, moral, and ethical constructs that we must work around.
 You don’t want to overreact and wind up in jail.

 So in JKD we are free to pull from any and all martial arts styles that we see fit to create a hybrid true mixed martial art that encompasses all of the skills and tactics that we need in order to deal with the real world street violence that happens in our society today.

 None other than the legendary Bruce Lee.
-Bruce had trained in a variety of martial arts prior to coming up with Jeet Kune Do including western boxing, Wing Chun Gung Fu, fencing, Judo, Japanese Jujitsu and more.
+Bruce had trained in a variety of martial arts prior to coming up with Jeet Kune Do including western boxing, Wing Chun Kung Fu, fencing, Judo, Japanese Jujitsu and more.

 Bruce was unhappy with the restrictions and limitations of martial arts.
 If you are a boxer you don’t kick, if you are a kickboxer you don’t grapple, and if you are a wrestler you don’t punch or kick.
 In today’s world you have Mixed Martial Arts training which punches, kicks, and grapples but it doesn’t learn how to fight with and against knives, guns, multiple attackers or people of different sizes.

 Bruce Lee wanted to fill that void.
 Of course Bruce lived pre-MMA era but Bruce Lee was the original MMA fighter and Jeet Kune Do is the original mixed martial art.